 – Non-invasive methods for stimulation to trigger spinal reflexes

-– Hands-on Experience of disrupting the feedback
+– Hands-on Experience of disrupting the feed-back (facial/digital system)

 WS4 Day 3: Technology and methods for interfacing the neural system